sguox002/leetcode/leetcode-all.md

 <<-1676.
 Lowest Common Ancestor of a Binary Tree IV
 now given a list of nodes, find their LCA approach 1: using 2 node's lca and reduce by half.
-O(mnlogm) approach 2: traversal and mark each found nodes using postorder traversal. it is better to use two states: the answer and the counting.
+O(mnlogm) approach 2: traversal and mark each found nodes using postorder traversal.
+The first visited node when all nodes are seen is the LCA. it is better to use two states: the answer and the counting.
 (Note the dfs or postorder, we need assign the answer only the first time).
 ->>